-Famed Italian soprano Mirella Freni dies at age 84
+Renowned Italian soprano Mirella Freni dies at age 84

 “If you stay in the living room, I will go in the bedroom,” she said.

-Ghiaurov died in 2004 and Freni returned to the Met the following year for a farewell gala.
-She spent the remainder of her life teaching master classes, living in Modena.
+Ghiaurov died in 2004.
+Freni returned to the Met the following year for a farewell gala.
+Following that performance, she turned down repeated requests to return to the stage.

 “I say, `Sorry, I am busy,'” she told the AP ahead of the Met gala on May 15, 2005, that became her farewell concert.
 “If I say `yes,’ I could sing every day – every day.
 Terrible.
 I want to have a normal life.
 I now have time for myself, I have time for my family, I have time for my garden.”

+She spent the remainder of her life teaching master classes and living in Modena.

+“She will still live with us, here, where she was born and chose to live, where she gave so much and taught talented young people from the world,” Modena Mayor Gian Carlo Muzzarelli said.

-She is survived by her daughter, Micaela Magiera, author of a book about the lives of her mother and Pavarotti, “La Bimba sotto il pianoforte (The Little Girl under the Piano)”; stepson Vladimir Ghiaurov, a conductor; stepdaughter Elena Ghiaurov, an actress; two grandchildren; and sister Marta.
+Freni is survived by her daughter, Micaela Magiera, author of a book about the lives of her mother and Pavarotti, “La Bimba sotto il pianoforte (The Little Girl under the Piano)”; stepson Vladimir Ghiaurov, a conductor; stepdaughter Elena Ghiaurov, an actress; two grandchildren; and sister Marta.